Cipher-Coder/chromeExtension/readme.md

 ### Time and Date

 The time and date is pretty self explanatory.
 Just a clock with the date.
-I made it stand out with the color and I was going for a slight glow to it so when i glance at it, it looks good.
+I made it stand out with the color and I was going for a slight glow to it, so when I glance at it, it's easy to see.

 ### Dev.to